KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 <!-- Need help to parse the sentence below. -->

-Let's try to decode tx opreturn, fundingtxid is this contract instance id (the initial tx id):
+Decode the transaction's opreturn.
+The `fundingtxid` is the txid of the initial transaction of this instance of the Heir module.

 ```cpp
     uint8_t evalcode, funcId;